Concepts

 The build runs in E2B's cloud (Build System 2.0 — no local Docker).
 The demo's template: field references the alias.

-Auth: free trial, then bring-your-own
+Auth: free demo, then bring-your-own

-Anonymous free trial.
-Visitors can try the AI agents for a few minutes with no login and no key.
+Anonymous free demo.
+For agents that can run on AgentClash credentials, visitors can try them for a few minutes with no login and no key.
 The CLI is wired to a metered server-side gateway that holds AgentClash's provider keys, mints a short-lived spend-capped token per session, and never lets the real key into the sandbox.
 A durable Redis-backed daily ceiling is the hard backstop.
+Grok CLI is the exception — it is key-only, so you bring your own xAI API key from the first session.

 Then sign in.
-When the trial ends, signing in with AgentClash gives a longer session where you authenticate the CLI with your own account/key (running on your quota, not ours).
+When the demo ends, signing in with AgentClash gives a longer session where you authenticate the CLI with your own account/key (running on your quota, not ours).
 We never inject our keys into the sandbox — that would violate provider terms and expose the key to anyone in the shell.
 Each demo's auth: block shows how to sign in with your own credentials:

 • Claude Codeclaude/login (paste-code) or ANTHROPIC_API_KEY